 How to Sleep Cool on a Memory Foam Mattress

 Introduced to the mattress industry in 1991, memory foam beds quickly rose in popularity and are now considered to be one of the best types of mattresses available.
 But some skeptical customers are still unconvinced despite its high praise.
 The cause for the skepticism?
 Heat retention.
-Due to its density, there are legitimate sleeping hot concerns that need to be addressed when considering a memory foam mattress.
+Due to its density, there are legitimate sleeping hot concerns that need to be addressed when considering a memory foam mattress, especially for hot sleepers.
 In this article, we will cover all you need to know about memory foam and how to cultivate a cool sleeping experience.

-Buying a new mattress can be expensive, and if you love your current memory foam mattress there are ways to help you sleep cool.
+Buying a new mattress can be expensive, and if you love your current memory foam mattress there are ways to help your memory foam mattress sleep cool.
 The following are methods you can start now to help reduce temperature and achieve a deeper, restful sleep.

 1. Switch Out Bedding

 Something as simple as changing your bedding can help to improve circulation.
 Lean towards materials made of natural fibers like cotton or bamboo that can provide better airflow and wick away moisture.
 Also, stick to a lower thread count.
 We recommend a thread count of 300 or less for cotton material.

 - Bed Sheets/Comforter/Duvet – a low thread count, made from Tencel®, cotton, or linen can make all the difference in temperature at night.
 Also, look to see what type of material is inside a comforter or duvet.
 Lean towards cotton or down alternative fill for optimal cooling.

 - Mattress Protector/Cover – protects the mattress from stains and water damage.

 - Mattress Pads/Mattress Toppers – adds a layer of space for airflow and better cooling, and also provides extra comfort.
 A memory foam mattress cooler or mattress toppers are a highly recommended option for anyone seeking a cooling mattress topper.